 - Australia's unquestioning involvement in imperial wars since the Boer War;

 - the incompetence and callousness of military and political decision makers- American, British and Australian;

 - the horror, brutality and pointlessness of war;

 - the atrocities perpetrated by the Australian military and their allies;

 - the brutalizing effect of war on ordinary soldiers and their families and on civilians;

 - the abandonment of many Australian soldiers by the Australian military and government once they return home from war;

 - the bellicose attitudes to war and the political uses that military, media and political leaders make of Australia's military history; and

-- the warrior culture in the Australian military that allows and covers up bastardization, sexual assault, sexual predation and other military excesses.
+- the warrior culture in the Australian military that allows and covers up bastardization, excessive alcohol use, sexual assault, sexual predation and other military excesses.